Nothing beats a glass of this cool refreshing Honeydew Sago Dessert with coconut milk on a warm summer’s day. Big on taste and very easy to prepare.

 Cover sago with water and allow to soak for 30 minutes.

 Halve honeydew melon and scoop out the seeds.
 Using a melon baller, scoop out little balls of flesh.
 Remove skin and puree the remaining melon.
-Place melon balls and puree in separate containers and chill in the refrigerator.
+Place melon balls and puree in separate containers.
+Chill in the refrigerator.

 Cook sago in a pot of boiling water until translucent.
 Sago is cooked when center is no longer opaque, about 7 to 8 minutes.
 Pour sago into a sieve and place under running water to remove excessive starch.
 Drain well.